shreyas-girjapure/Salesforce-Notes/Apex PMD/Notes.md

 2. -d is for providing directory to look into
 3. -R is the ruleset we are currently using ruleset from LWC recipe of salesforce.
 4. --report-file is where the output report is stored
+5. There has to be already an existing html file where output can be written into [Had issues while writing so created a new file for this `index.html` ]